 Pastors are encouraged to go through the workbooks we offer and personally experience the fruit of this study themselves.
 Then, with hope and conviction, you can start discipling your leadership team.
-We at FDM recommend going through our three workbooks: Christian Foundational Truths: A Strong Foundation for a Disciple, Marriage Is a Ministry series, and Parenting Is a Ministry series.
-The electronic versions are free at www.discipleshipworkbooks.com, or print versions are available at www.FDM.world.
+We recommend going through our three workbooks: Christian Foundational Truths: A Strong Foundation for a Disciple, Marriage Is a Ministry series, and Parenting Is a Ministry series.
+Free downloads are available at www.FDM.world.